 A LABOR OF LOVE

-Don’t be put off by how long they take to make, the actual preparation takes 1h15, not 5 hours.
+Don’t be put off by how long the chocolate and orange truffles take to make, the actual preparation takes 1h15, not 5 hours.
 But you have to put them in the freezer for 1 hour between each layering stage so the layers will get hard enough to add another layer on top without mixing and you won’t end up with a goopy mess.
 And during this time you can do whatever you want.
-This orange truffles recipe is pretty forgiving and you could forget the truffles overnight in the freezer and finish the last coating stage the day after.
+This chocolate and orange truffles recipe is pretty forgiving and you could forget the truffles overnight in the freezer and finish the last coating stage the day after.

 Truffles are pretty easy to do as they are just pieces of cold ganache covered in a layer of melted chocolate.
 To make the ganache you just need to pour hot cream on chocolate pieces and stir.
-Afterward, you cover your ganache cut in rectangles with melted chocolate.
+Then pour the ganache into a mold and pop it in the freezer.
+Once the ganache has hardened, spread curd on the ganache.
+Place in the freezer for another hour and then cover the curd with another layer of ganache.
+Freeze for 2h or overnight.
+Afterward, cut the chocolate and orange truffles into rectangles and dip them into melted chocolate.
 As the chocolate cools down and hardens, a thin layer of chocolate will cover your truffles.
-And when you’ll bite into your orange truffles the chocolate layer will break in dozen pieces in your mouth while the orange curd oozes out and blends with the chocolate ganache.
-You don’t need any special skill for this recipe, just patience and an understanding of bain-marie or hot-water bath.
+And when you’ll bite into your truffle the chocolate layer will break into dozen pieces in your mouth while the curd oozes out and blends with the chocolate ganache.
+You don’t need any special skill for this chocolate and orange truffles recipe, just patience, a freezer and an understanding of bain-marie (hot-water bath).